 Of course it is easy to write about quality to people without print industry background.
 It is easy to hide flaws.
 This is why in this article we tell you exactly what to look for.
 We expose the usual weak points so you can examine them on the cards you receive from us.

 We just do not fear the scrutiny and are happy to show you what to look for.
 This knowledge may be useful not only when examining your memorial cards, but any type of print.

 These are high resolution photographs and should give you a fairly good idea about quality of our cards.

 When we receive your order first we check the quality of the photos.
 If they do not meet our quality requirements, we try to fix them (we have thousands of hours of experience working with photos) – if this is not possible we will not print and contact you to try and resolve this issue.
 If we manage to fix the photos, we will email you a quick proof so you can see the final card before we print.
 When you upload your photo into our system it works to ensure that the best quality possible is obtained from the file.

 If all the photos are ok, we proceed with printing.

-We do not proof read the cards your personalise online, however we have a quick look before printing and if anything looks suspicious – we contact you to clarify the matter.
+We do not proof read the cards your personalise online, however we have a quick look before printing and if anything looks suspicious (unusual spelling of the name for example) – we contact you to clarify the matter.
 “Better safe than sorry” is our rule there.